ianharris/ianharris.github.io/_posts/2018-07-03-train-test-validate.md

 The training data set needs little explanation.
 Machine learning requires a set of data to learn from.
 In our Linear Regression demonstration, the training set was used to learn the relationship between our set of features \\((X\_{0}, X\_{1})\\) and our set of labels \\(y\\).

 The test data set is used to test the relationship we learn.
-Without a test data set we run the risk of 'overfitting' our model on our training set.
-We'll discuss the problem of overfitting in a future post but at a high level overfitting occurs when the relationship the model learns performs well in predicting labels for the training data set but performs poorly when predicting labels for new data.
-Obviously if our model doesn't provide accurate predictions on data that isn't in our training set it isn't very useful.
+Testing the final model with the test set allows us to provide measurements of the models accuracy on a set of data samples that were not used during training.

-The validation set is used to help tune parameters of our algorithm.
+The validation set can be used to both help tune parameters of our algorithm and validate that our model isn't overfitting (we'll discuss the problem of overfititng in our [next post]({% post_url 2018-07-11-overfitting %})).
 Many algorithms have parameters that can be set independent of our data set; e.g. the learning rate \\(\alpha\\) in our Linear Regression demonstration.
 These parameters can be tuned to improve model performance.
 Tuning the parameters is achieved by training with a specific set of parameters and then assessing the effect of that parameter set using the validation set.

-At first it may seem like the validation set is redundant; that the test set could be used for tuning.
+At first it may seem like the validation set is redundant; that the test set could be used for tuning or validation.
 But this is not the case.
-If an algorithm's parameters need to be tuned, it is vital to have a separate validation set.
-Consider what would happen if we used the test set for tuning.
-We would train our model a number of times using various parameter sets and then choose the parameter set that had the best model performance when evaluated against test set.
-But this selection will ensure the model performs well specifically on the test set (as that is how we selected the parameters) and so the model may appear to be more performant than it actually is when we assess it.
+If an algorithm's parameters need to be tuned, or the model validated, it is vital to have a separate validation set.
+Consider what would happen if we used the test set.
+We would train our model a number of times using various parameter sets and then choose the parameter set that had the best model performance when evaluated against the test set.
+But this selection will ensure the model performs well specifically on the test set (as that is how we selected the parameters) and so the model may appear to be more performant than it actually is.

 # Simplified for our Demonstration